 Article VIII – Conduct of Business

-A quorum of the Board shall consist of a simple majority of the
+A quorum of the Board shall consist of a simple majority of the Members of the Board.

 Article IX – Amendments

 Proposed amendments to these By-laws shall first be submitted to the Board for recommendation.
 Any proposed amendment with the recommendation of the Board shall be submitted to all members by ballot (by mail or electronically).
 An affirmative vote of two-thirds of the voting members shall be required for the adoption of the proposed amendment.